8-10 September 2019, University of Leeds

-The Communication Matters National AAC Conference is the UK's leading annual AAC event, with a diverse programme of plenaries, presentations, posters and exhibition held over two and a half days.
-Full information including abstracts of all the papers is now listed by clicking here on 'programme' in the lefthand column.
+The Communication Matters International AAC Conference is the UK's leading annual AAC event, with a diverse programme of plenaries, presentations, posters and exhibition held over two and a half days.

 View from a Wheelchair